HephyAnalysisSW/CorrelatorMtop/README.md

 ## Usage
 There are separate instructions for:
-ML unfolding in `plots/plotsDennis/MLUnfold/`, producing numpy ntuples in `plots/plotsDennis/ntuple_maker/`, and binned unfolding in `plots/plotsDennis/TUnfold/`.
+Producing ntuples in `plots/plotsDennis/ntuple_maker/`, ML unfolding in `plots/plotsDennis/MLUnfold/`, and binned unfolding in `plots/plotsDennis/TUnfold/`.